Engin-Boot/pong-stage-aruna09/Stage0/Start-State.md

 ## Acceptance Criteria

+### Scenario: user presses anywhere on the page

+  Given: the app is open in start state and the two players are in the game

+  When: user presses anywhere on the screen

+  Then: do nothing

-### Scenario: the user clicks the "Start Game" button
+### Scenario: user clicks on "Exit" button

-  Given: the app is open in idle state and the two players are in the game
+  Given: the app is open in start state and the two players are in the game

-  When: user presses on the "Start Game" button
+  When: user clicks on the "Exit" button

-  Then: Set score of both players to zero
+  Then: Go to exit-state
-  Redirect to "Game page"